 The original list is : [8, 9, 10, 11, 12, 13, 14, 15, 11, 16, 17, 18, 11, 19, 11, 20] The splitted lists are : [[8, 9, 10], [11, 12, 13, 14, 15], [11, 16, 17, 18], [11, 19], [11, 20]]

 First I have created the list of indexes that has the value of 11 to it and saved it to the list.
 Now using these indexes that are equal to the value, the list was split by the value present in the list at a particular index.

 3. Using numpy Array – Split List Into Multiple List

 Python’s numpy.array split() function can be used to divide a list into n pieces.
 The array is divided into numerous sub-arrays using the np.split() function.
 A list of nearly equal-sized Numpy arrays is returned by the array split() method of the package.

 Let us see the example in the below code for using the NumPy library to split a list in Python into equal parts.

-#Importing the Numpy Library to #Get the array split method import numpy as npLib #Initializing the List with Elements givenList = [1,2,3,4,5,6,7,8] #Slicing the List using array Split splits = npLib.array_split(givenList, 4) #Printing the Splitted List for splittedList in splits: print(list(splittedList))
+#Importing the Numpy Library to #Get the array split method import numpy as npLib #Initializing the Array with Elements givenList = [1,2,3,4,5,6,7,8] #Slicing the Array using array Split splits = npLib.array_split(givenList, 4) #Printing the Splitted List for splittedList in splits: print(list(splittedList))

 String splitting and list splitting are popular programming tasks in Python and other computer languages.
 Sometimes we must divide our data in unusual ways, but more often than not, we must divide it into even parts.